 The Governing Board has a continuing commitment to equity in our educational systems.
 It advances this goal by designing assessments that are inclusive and accessible for the full diversity of students who are administered the NAEP Assessments.
-The assessments will align with the recent standards in large-scale assessment by continuing to strive to minimize test bias to the maximum extent possible (American Educational Research Association, American Psychological Association, and National Council of Measurement in Education, 2014; International Test Commission, 2019; IRA/NCTE Joint Task Force on Assessment, 2010).
+The assessments will align with the recent standards in large-scale assessment by continuing to strive to minimize test bias to the maximum extent possible (American Educational Research Association, American Psychological Association, and National Council of Measurement in Education, 2014; International Testing Commission, 2019; Task Force on Assessment of the International Reading Association, 2010).
 Finally, the assessment will gather data that afford opportunities to examine malleable contextual variables that may lead to greater understanding of differential student achievement.

-As a result, the Visioning Panel worked to ensure that updates to the 2009-2019 framework would enable students to draw on their accumulated knowledge and experiences to complete assessment tasks.
+The Governing Board has a continuing commitment to equity by designing an assessment that is non-biased, inclusive, and accessible for the full diversity of students who are administered the NAEP Reading Assessment.
+As a result, The Visioning Panel thus wanted worked to ensure that updates to the 2009-2019 framework would enable students to draw on their accumulated knowledge and experiences to complete assessment tasks.
 To that end, the Visioning Panel asked the Development Panel to update the framework in a manner that would enhance the assessment's validity and fairness while minimizing bias.
-The Visioning Panel also called for assessment texts and tasks to be broadly representative of the knowledge and experiences of the nation's students and the many ways in which they engage with reading in today's world.
+The Panel also called for assessment texts and tasks to be broadly representative of the knowledge and experiences of the nation's students and the many ways in which they engage with reading in today's world.

-To address the Visioning Panel recommendations, the Development Panel considered frameworks for other large-scale literacy assessments, such as the Programme for International Student Assessment (PISA) and the Progress in International Reading Literacy Study (PIRLS).
+To address the Visioning Panel guidelines recommendations, the Development Panel considered frameworks for other large-scale literacy assessments, such as the Programme for International Student Assessment (PISA) and the Progress in International Reading Literacy Study (PIRLS).
 The Development Panel attended to educational and societal developments, including advances in technology and new types of texts (digital and multimodal), and they incorporated findings from new research in three areas: disciplinary literacy; the role of affect, motivation, and agency in shaping readers' performance; and the role of social and cultural experiences in human development and learning, particularly in reading comprehension.
-The Panel augmented its attention to principles of Universal Design of Assessments to address the experiences of the nation's increasingly diverse students in more inclusive ways, many states' recent adoption of new standards and assessments, and innovations in digitally-based assessments.
+The Panel augmented its attention to principles of Universal Design of Assessments to address the experiences of the nation's increasingly diverse students in more inclusive ways, many states' recent adoption of new standards and assessments, and innovations in digitally based assessments.
 These broad developments in research, policy, and practice guided the drafting of this framework update for the 2026 administration of the NAEP Reading Assessment.